Lisa A. Keister

 I do research in the areas of economic sociology, organizations and management, and social networks.
 I study organization and household behavior in both the U.S. and China, including work on organization strategy and the role that relations among organizations play in shaping strategy, household financial decision making, and business start-up.
 My work on business networks in China looks at relations among firms and how these shape firm performance, survival, and structure.
 I also do work on wealth accumulation and the factors that contribute to wealth disparities, including social networks, inheritance, religion, and inheritance.

-Keister, LA, and McGrath, D. "Nonstandard Workers and Asset Accumulation.”
-Work and Occupations (2007).
-(Academic Article)
+Keister, Lisa A., and Donald McGrath.
+“Nonstandard Workers and Asset Accumulation.”
+Work and Occupations, 2007.